John Robinson (drummer): 1990s

 JR was present for a handful of jazz dates with Herbie Hancock, Jeff Lorber and George Benson in the '80s, and in the 1990s he picked up more jazz work.
 Quincy Jones used JR on the album Q's Jook Joint which rose to number 1 on the jazz charts.
 Jazz pianist David Benoit employed JR on his 1991 album Shadows.
 English composer Mike Oldfield picked JR for one track on his album Tubular Bells II (1993).
 With JR on six tracks, Lorber's album Worth Waiting For rose to number 1 on the Contemporary Jazz chart in 1993.
 Lorber used JR again on West Side Stories in 1994, reaching number 5 on the same chart.

 Mexican singer Luis Miguel decided to record an album in Los Angeles under the Warner umbrella, and JR was chosen as drummer on the project titled 20 Años.
 Two singles from the album rose to number 1 on the US Hot Latin Songs chart: "Entrégate" and "Tengo Todo Excepto a Ti", both in 1990.
 British singer-songwriter Seal used four drummers including JR on his 1991 album Seal.
 The song "Crazy" with JR on drums hit number 7 on the Hot 100.
 English singer Rod Stewart used JR for his song "Rhythm of My Heart", rising to number 5 on the Hot 100 in 1991.
 Canadian guitarist Robbie Robertson used JR for two songs on his album Storyville (1991) and again on 1994's Music for The Native Americans.
 Buffy Sainte-Marie's 1992 album Coincidence and Likely Stories was assisted by JR.

 Barbra Streisand took JR on tour in 1993–94 for Barbra Streisand in Concert.
 After this, JR was always Streisand's concert drummer.
 Titelman brought JR into the Michael McDonald album Blink of an Eye (1993).
 In 1995, JR toured with English guitarist Peter Frampton, recording the concerts to create the live album Frampton Comes Alive!
 II.
-He also contributed to Jennifer Love Hewitt's debut album Let's Go Bang (1995).
-Clapton and Babyface used JR on drums and Nathan East on bass for the song "Change the World", recorded at the Record Plant in L.A.; the song appeared in the 1996 film Phenomenon and won a Grammy.
+He also contributed to Jennifer Love Hewitt's debut album Let's Go Bang (1995) and performed the drums on the Tony Banks and Jack Hues collaborative album Strictly Inc. Clapton and Babyface used JR on drums and Nathan East on bass for the song "Change the World", recorded at the Record Plant in L.A.; the song appeared in the 1996 film Phenomenon and won a Grammy.
 In 1997, JR was one of two drummers on Clint Black's album Nothin' but the Taillights, then in '99 JR was the only drummer on his next album D'lectrified, which put two singles on the Hot 100.
 JR has participated annually in Celebrity Fight Night, a charity event held in Arizona to benefit the Muhammad Ali Parkinson Center at Barrow Neurological Institute.
 The event has been under the musical direction of David Foster since 1999.
 JR backed Barbra Streisand in 1999–2000 on her Timeless tour.